 The National Museum of Egyptian Civilization (NMEC) is the key to fully exploring several rare and incredible artifacts from the rich and diverse culture and history of Egypt that dates back more than 400 years, from the Prehistorical to Ancient Egyptian Periods, as well as the Greco-Roman, Coptic, Islamic, and Contemporary modern times.
 These artifacts range from the Prehistorical to Ancient Egyptian Periods, as well as the Greco-Roman, Coptic, Islamic, and Contemporary modern times.

 Khan El Khalili Bazaar

 The Khan El Khalili Bazaar was established in 970 AD and remained one of the beating vanes of ancient Egypt.
-It is still very busy to this day and holds everything a traveler could possibly imagine, which is why the bazaar is known as the golden brick road of the Middle East.
-The bazaar is home to a number of vintage cafes and shops that date back to different generations and are filled with extraordinary Islamic decorations.
+It is still very busy to this day and holds everything a traveler could imagine, which is why the bazaar is known as the golden brick road of the Middle East.
+The bazaar is home to several vintage cafes and shops that date back to different generations and are filled with extraordinary Islamic decorations.

 After that, you will go to the airport to catch your aircraft back to Aswan, bringing an end to your two-day journey to Cairo by plane from Aswan.
 Note: You are welcome to offer your opinions regarding the possibility of adding or eliminating any trips from the schedule that has been provided to you to meet your criteria and satisfy your needs.